Youth and Early College Programs share common goals:

 - To increase educational opportunities for youth;

-- To assist students in gaining access to higher education;
+- To help students gain access to higher education;

 - To motivate students to participate in college courses while enrolled in high school; and

-- To provide opportunities to foster student success through interventions such as assessment, coaching and mentoring.
+- To foster student success through interventions such as assessment, coaching and mentoring.